South Africa–United States relations: Post-apartheid

-Since the abolition of apartheid and the first-ever democratic elections of April 1994, the United States has enjoyed a bilateral relationship with South Africa.
+Since the abolition of apartheid and the first-ever democratic elections of April 1994, the United States has enjoyed a bilateral relation with South Africa.
 Although there are differences of position between the two governments (regarding Iraq, for example), they have not impeded cooperation on a broad range of key issues.
 Bilateral cooperation in counter-terrorism, fighting HIV/AIDS, and military relations has been particularly positive.
 Through the U.S. Agency for International Development (USAID), the United States also provides assistance to South Africa to help them meet their developmental goals.
 Peace Corps volunteers began working in South Africa in 1997.

 Harry Schwarz, who served as South African Ambassador to the United States during its transition to representative democracy (1991–1994), has been credited as having played one of the leading roles in the renewal of relations between the two nations.
-South African journalist Peter Fabricius described Schwarz as having "engineered a state of US/South Africa relations better than it has ever been”.
+South African journalist Peter Fabricius described Schwarz as having "engineered a state of US/South Africa relations better than it has ever been".
 The fact that Schwarz, for decades a well known anti-apartheid figurehead, was willing to accept the position was widely acknowledged as a highly symbolic demonstration of President F. W de Klerk's determination to introduce a new democratic system.
 During Schwarz's tenure, he negotiated the lifting of US sanctions against South Africa, secured a $600 million aid package from President Bill Clinton, signed the Nuclear Non-Proliferation Treaty in 1991 and hosted President Mandela's state visit to the US in October 1994.